 I found Black and White Bushido to be a fine party game offering quick combat and creative gameplay.
 That being said, there are really only the two modes and a handful of maps.
 There isn't particularly a ton of content here, but what is available works well.
 It was certainly fun to play and I loved the visuals of it, would just have desired the game to have more to it since it feels lightweight.
 Definite props for having the AI option and online multiplayer though.

-Review Done on Black and White Bushido for Xbox One
+Black and White Bushido Review on Xbox One

 Review Code Provided by Good Catch Games